 Since its start in 2009, Truckers Against Trafficking says there have been nearly 2,000 trucker calls to a national human-trafficking hotline, shedding light on about 545 likely cases of human trafficking involving more than 1,000 victims.
 The advocacy group has trained nearly a half-million people.

-The Colorado legislation comes as workers across myriad industries, from hotels to airlines, are also being trained on how to identify signs of human trafficking.
+The Colorado legislation comes as hospitality workers from hotels to airlines are also learning to identify signs of human trafficking.

 “It’s great that we’re going to be having education around this issue, with more transportation sectors within the state,” said Amanda Finger, who leads a Denver-based nonprofit, the Laboratory to Combat Human Trafficking.
 “We know that transportation across state lines is often involved in sex and labor trafficking.”

-That makes it key to have as many people as possible looking out for victims, and knowing what to look for.
+That makes it key to have as many people as possible looking out for victims.
+However, they also need to know what to look for.

 “It’s my understanding that most of the sex-trafficking cases and labor-trafficking cases are identified by members of the public,” said state Rep. Dominique Jackson, D-Aurora, who is sponsoring the legislation.
 “And those members of the public include truckers.
 Truckers tend to be at places where people come in and out of — motels, truck stops and gas stations.
 They see a lot of things.”

-Jackson and others say they don’t anticipate that the human-trafficking training, should it be approved by lawmakers, will add any cost to truckers going through a commercial driver’s license course.
+Jackson and others say they don’t anticipate that the human-trafficking training will add any cost to truckers going through a commercial driver’s license course.
 It takes just about 30 minutes.

-After the 2018 legislative session begins January 10, the bill is expected to be presented early next year.
+After the 2018 legislative session begins January 10, people expect the bill to reach the council floor early next year.

 “It has very strong bipartisan support both in the House and the Senate,” Jackson said.
 “We’re going to get this going, and get this going quickly.”